Subshifts with sparse traces: Examples

 \begin{example} For $n \in \N$ define the substitution $\tau_n(0) = 0^{2^n}$ and $\tau_n(1) = 1^{2^n-1} 0$.
 Consider $w_k = \tau_2(\cdots\tau_k(1)\cdots)$.
 This word is of length $\prod_{i = 2}^k 2^i$ and the number of $1$-symbols in it is $\prod_{i = 2}^k(2^i - 1)$, so the density of nonzero symbols in it is

 Moreover, if $\ell \geq k$, every nonzero symbol occurring in $w_\ell$ is contained in a copy of $w_k$, and thus the ball of radius $|w_k|$ around it has nonzero symbols with upper Banach density at least $1/4$.
-It follows that in the limit as $k \rightarrow \infty$ we obtain a subshift where every point containing a nonzero symbol contains nonzero symbols with upper Banach density $1/4$. \qee \end{example}
+It follows that in the limit as $k \rightarrow \infty$ we obtain a subshift where every point containing a nonzero symbol contains nonzero symbols with upper Banach density at least $1/4$. \qee \end{example}

-SFTs containing a path must contain a periodic path by the pigeonhole principle.
-We now show that sofic shifts can consist of arbitrarily complex ascending paths.
+An SFT containing a road must contain a periodic road by the pigeonhole principle.
+We now show that sofic shifts can consist of computationally complex ascending paths.

-\begin{proposition} Let $X$ be a $\Pi^0_1$-subshift where the nonzero support of every nonzero configuration is a uniformly ascending $r$-path.
+\begin{proposition} Let $X$ be a two-dimensional $\Pi^0_1$-subshift where every nonzero configuration is an $r$-road with uniform ascension constant.
 Then $X$ is sofic. \end{proposition}

-\begin{proof} Let $\{0\} \cup \Sigma$ be the alphabet of $X$.
-Let $r$ be such that the nonzero support of every nonzero configuration is the range of an $r$-path, and let $m$ be the ascension constant of the path (so starting from $v$, any path stays above $v$ after $m$ steps).
+\begin{proof} Let $\{0\} \cup \Sigma_+$ be the alphabet of $X$.
+Let $r$ be such that the nonzero support of every nonzero configuration is up to translation the range of an $r$-path with ascension constant $m$ (so starting from $\bol v$, the path stays above $\bol v$ after $m$ steps).
 Let $n = rm$.

-Let $Y$ be a one-dimensional $\Pi^0_1$-subshift over the alphabet $D = \# \cup ([-n,n] \times [1,n] \times (\{0\} \cup \Sigma)^{[-n,n]^2})$.
-From such a subshift, we construct a subshift where the points of $Y$ give directions for an ascending path, as follows.
+Let $Y$ be a one-dimensional $\Pi^0_1$-subshift over the alphabet $D = \{\#\} \cup ([-n,n] \times [1,n] \times (\{0\} \cup \Sigma_+)^{[-n,n]^2})$.
+From such a subshift, we construct a $\Z^2$-subshift where the points of $Y$ give directions for an ascending path, as follows.
 Let $Z$ be the two-dimensional subshift over $D$ where all rows are constant and columns are points of $Y$.
 On every non-$\#$ row $i$, if the number in the $[1,n]$-component is $a$, then call $i+a$ the \emph{successor row} of row $i$.
-Require that the successor of every row is non-$\#$, the rows between a row an its successor contain $\#$, and that every row has a unique successor.
-Thus, the $[1,n]$-components trace a vertical ascending path on the configuration.
+Require that the successor of every row is non-$\#$, the rows between a row an its successor contain $\#$, and that every row has a predecessor.
+Thus, the $[1,n]$-components describe a vertical (strictly) ascending path on the configuration.

 Now, add a binary layer where on each row not containing $\#$, at most one cell contains $1$, and rows containing $\#$ are all-$0$.
-In other words, we overlay the sunny-side-up on the non-$\#$-rows.
+In other words, we overlay the sunny-side-up $X_{\leq 1}$ on the non-$\#$-rows.
 Call cells containing $1$ on this layer \emph{marked cells}.
-If on the $Z$-layer the $([-n,n] \times [1,n])$-component contains $u$ at $v$, then $v+u$ is called the \emph{successor} of the cell $v$.
+If on the $Z$-layer the $([-n,n] \times [1,n])$-component contains $\bol u$ at $\bol v$, then $\bol v + \bol u$ is called the \emph{successor} of the cell $\bol v$.
 We require that $v$ is marked if and only if its successor is marked.